techjoomla/docs.github.io/docs/tj-queue/tjqueue-introduction.md

 ---
+title:       TJQueue Introduction
+description: Introduction to TJQueue, a Message queue for Joomla
+path:        docs/tj-queue
+source:      tjqueue-introduction.md
+hero:        TJQueue - Introduction
 date:        2020-04-22
-title: Introduction to TJ Queue
-description: Message queue for Joomla
 categories:
-  - TJ Queue
+  - TJQueue
 tags:
   - Joomla
   - queue
   - message
-type: Document
-nav_ordering: 1
-showSidebar: true
-published: true
-pageTitle: "Introduction to TJ Queue"
-permalink: tj-queue/tjqueue-introduction.html
+  - com_tjqueue
 ---

 ## Background
 Several extensions have the need to do some heavy processing (inserting/updating lots of DB records, complex queries).
 A lot of this can be moved to background processing.
 TJ Queue allows creating these background jobs.

 Any extension that wishes to use the background job queue can create a consumer that implements the 'job' they wish to perform.
 They can then 'produce' a message with the inputs needed by the job.
 The TJ Queue cron job will take care of fetching the messages and executing the job.

 ## Solution
 This extension will provide facility to queue data and process queue as per priority.